-- Do not power-wash windows or use a garden hose; this can cause seal failure and allow water to enter the structure. - · When cleaning exterior, multi-story windows, begin with the upper story and work down. - · Avoid using metal tools, razor blades, or other sharp objects and abrasive cleaners.
-They can damage window surfaces, scratch glass and remove exterior glass coatings. - Do not allow aggressive cleaners to come into contact with Aluminum surfaces.
-Immediately rinse and dry. - · Do not allow cleaners to puddle or collect at glass edges near glazing materials. - Avoid cleaning in direct sunlight or in temperatures too hot or too cold. - Avoid excessive rubbing and over-cleaning. - · Do not scour. - Clean and rinse one area at a time. - Clean twice a year (monthly in coastal areas) or when dirty. - After-market tints and films are not recommended, as they may cause damage to the glass and/or sealant.
+- Do not power-wash windows or use a garden hose; this can cause seal failure and allow water to enter the structure. - When cleaning exterior, multi-story windows, begin with the upper story and work down. - Avoid using metal tools, razor blades, or other sharp objects and abrasive cleaners.
+They can damage window surfaces, scratch glass and remove exterior glass coatings. - Aggressive cleaners or solvents can damage vinyl surfaces and may cause yellowing.
+Immediately rinse and dry. - Do not allow cleaners to puddle or collect at glass edges near glazing materials. - Avoid cleaning in direct sunlight or in temperatures too hot or too cold. - Avoid excessive rubbing and over-cleaning. - Do not scour. - Clean and rinse one area at a time. - Clean twice a year (monthly in coastal areas) or when dirty. - After-market tints and films are not recommended, as they may cause damage to the glass and/or sealant.

-NEEDED MATERIALS & TOOLS
+NEEDED MATERIALS AND TOOLS

 - Baby shampoo or mild soap and water or vinegar and water

-- · Several clean, soft, non-abrasive, absorbent Chamois or lint-free dry cloths
+- Several clean, soft, non-abrasive, absorbent Chamois or lint-free dry cloths

-- · Soft bristle brush
+- Soft bristle brush

-- · Spray bottle
+- Spray bottle

 - Vacuum cleaner

 - Sponge

-- Appropriate solvent
+- Appropriate solvent (for hardware only)

-- · Commercial glass cleaning products or solvents (for stubborn stains)
+- Commercial glass cleaning products or solvents (for stubborn stains)

 - Plastic putty knife (for paint or label removal)

 - Plastic wrap (for label removal)

-- Spray silicone
+- · Spray silicone

-BASIC INSPECTIONS & MAINTENANCE
+BASIC INSPECTIONS AND MAINTENANCE